Choose Your Electives -

 - If you're in the general major, you'll choose 10 electives.
 Most (8 courses) are in year 2 because you only have 2 required courses.

-- Business elective course options listed by subject areas in the drop downs below.
+- Business elective course options are listed by subject areas in the drop downs below.

 - You do have help.
 Your academic advisor will assist you in choosing courses suitable to your needs and building your timetable.

 - You may select a course from any interest area.
 You aren't limited to courses related to your major.

 - Course descriptions and course outlines are subject to change.